Donating Your Organization's Records to a Repository

 Organization Histories Preserved for Community Memory

-The heart of your organization's memory is in its records.
-If your organization values its history, you must act to save the original letters, minutes, reports, photographs, publications and other documents that officers, members, directors, employees, or volunteers have produced and compiled over the years.
+The heart of your organization’s memory is in its records.
+If your organization values its history, you must act to save the original letters, minutes, reports, photographs, publications, and other documents—in both physical and digital forms—that officers, members, directors, employees, or volunteers have produced and compiled over the years.
 These documents provide unique testimony to the achievements of your organization.
-Such materials are also extremely valuable for administrative, legal, fiscal and public relations purposes.
-Your organization's history is important to your community, too.
-By donating your organization's records to an archival repository, you will assure that its history and heritage will be part of your community's collective memory forever.
+Such materials are also extremely valuable for administrative, legal, fiscal, and public relations purposes.
+Your organization’s history is important to your community, too.
+By donating your organization’s records to an archival repository, you will assure that its history and heritage will be part of your community’s collective memory.

 What Can a Repository Offer You?

 An archival repository is a place where professional archivists and curators care for and preserve historically significant documents.
-Historical repositories, also called archives, are frequently found in historical agencies or libraries whose mission it is to ensure the protection and accessibility of the materials they house.
-An archives can provide environmentally-secure storage for inactive records and thus free valuable space for current business.
-An archival repository can safeguard the records by monitoring their handling and use.
-More important, it can provide research access to the information in the records, both to members of your organization and to the public.
-By placing records in an archival repository you take an important step toward their preservation — and you keep the memories that they contain.
+Archival repositories are frequently found in historical societies, academic institutions, or public libraries whose mission it is to ensure the protection and accessibility of the materials they house.
+An archives can provide environmentally secure storage for inactive records and thus free valuable space for current business.
+More important, it can provide research access to the information in the records, both to members of your organization and to the public, as well as safeguard the records by monitoring their handling and use.
+By placing records in an archival repository, you take an important step toward preserving them and the memories that they contain.